 Land use planning is critically important for balancing human needs with the needs of the natural environment.

 NBMCA has Plan Review Agreements with its 10 member municipalities and one planning board in the NBMCA watershed to review applications submitted to municipalities.
 NBMCA provides watershed partners with technical advice on issues related to natural hazard management and natural heritage protection.
+These Agreements are currently being updated to reflect changes in the Conservation Authorities Act.

 The policies and guidelines followed by NBMCA staff provide the basis for NBMCA staff’s review and comment.
 This technical and scientific expertise provided by NBMCA supports the environmental planning functions of municipalities.